Juxtaposy/WorldCup_betapp/Meczystan/README.md

-#First attempt at App for match score determination
+#First attempt at App for match score determination and match typing